bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 subtitle: Help us bring new energy, new resources, and a new commitment to prevent, treat and ultimately end addiction.

 #form customization
-custom-amounts: [10, 20, 50, 100, 250, 500, 1000] #an array of 7 values for the donation amount
+custom-amounts: [10, 25, 50, 100, 250, 1000, 2500] #an array of 7 values for the donation amount
-min-donation: 2
+min-donation: 5
-max-donation: 3000
+max-donation: 300000
 country-selection: true #whether to show a country selection dropdown
 require-country: true #country selection must be true for this to work, of course
+optional-phone: true #phone is required by default, this overrides that
-require-cvv: true #this setting/field will not affect quick donate
+require-cvv: false #this setting/field will not affect quick donate
 show-cvv-help: false #help tooltip: not ready for prime-time

 employer-and-occupation: false